 During the pilot project at the two departments, the Google Glass was used 23 times, from this 12 times were as tests without patients and 11 with the involvement of patients.

-The glasses’s “see what I see”/live streaming function was used to provide supervision to doctors and nurses from co-workers, who are not present, but were able to view the situation through a computer.
-If a midwife at the Department of Gynaecology and Obstetrics would contact a doctor for counseling, the glasses were to give the doctor a picture as a supplement to the oral description of the midwife.
+The glasses “see what I see”/live streaming function was used to provide supervision to doctors and nurses from co-workers, who are not present but were able to view the situation through a computer.
+If a midwife at the Department of Gynaecology and Obstetrics would contact a doctor for counselling, the glasses were to give the doctor a picture as a supplement to the oral description of the midwife.

-Google Glass were on loan for the project at OUH through the firm Accenture, who made a great video that illustrates how the glasses were tested at the two departments.
+Google Glass was on loan for the project at OUH through the firm Accenture, who made a great video that illustrates how the glasses were tested at the two departments.